tharakawj/bubble-up/README.md

 2. Run `yarn install` in the bubble-up folder
 3. Now you can run the application in development mode with `yarn start` command or build the app for production with `yarn run build`

-You run all the tests with `yarn test` command.
+You can run all the tests with `yarn test` command.

 (You can use same commands with `npm` as well.)